katowulf/mockfirebase/README.md

  * It allows storing of the value `false`
  * It uses updated versions of some dependencies whose old versions are not compatible with at least Node 4.2.x
  * The snapshot passed to a `ref.transaction()` callback will be a snapshot of the post-transaction data, not merely what the update function returned.
 Specifically, if the transaction update function sets a timestamp using `ServerValue.TIMESTAMP`, the snapshot will have the actual timestamp in it instead of just the tombstone value.
+ * It supports deep updates, including deep updates with priority.

 ## Setup